 Pastfinders of South Lake County; Genealogical Society is a group of people who are interested in preserving family history through the science of genealogy.
 They dedicate their time to preserve family history and to educate others on how to do their own family research.
-Pastfinders assist local groups from boy scouts to senior homes as well as the general public; anyone who wants to build their family tree or break thru the brick wall they have come upon.
-Pastfinders have been helping people find their ancestors in many countries such as France, Germany, Ireland, Italy, Jamaica, Netherlands, Poland, Spain, United Kingdom, and the United States for over 25 years.
+Pastfinders assist local groups from Scouts to senior homes as well as the general public, and people seeking to build their family tree or break thru a brick wall they have come upon.
+Pastfinders has been helping people find their ancestors in countries such as France, Germany, Ireland, Italy, Jamaica, Netherlands, Poland, Spain, United Kingdom, and the United States for over 25 years.

 - Present programs of genealogical and historical interest to the members and the community.